StructuralGT Software

 COMPASS develops an open-source package for the graph theoretic analysis of networked materials called StructuralGT.
 StructuralGT can operate on any images of networked materials, and has already been used to produce results on microscopy (confocal, atomic force, transmission electron, scanning electron) and macroscale videography in 2D, as well as 3D electron tomography.

 StructuralGT is available as a compiled python package on conda-forge or a source distribution on GitHub.
-Checkout the publication here and our tutorials
+Check out the publication, documentation, and tutorials at these links.

 Contributing to StructuralGT